AishwaryaMano/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Using Sentiment Analysis for movie genre prediction from the plot
+Using Sentiment Analysis for movie genre prediction from the plot.
+Dataset used is from Kaggle and attached.